-35. Regularity and propriety are discussed within HM Treasury's 'Managing Public Money' (MPM).
+- 35. Regularity and propriety are discussed within HM Treasury's 'Managing Public Money'.
 MPM sets out that ESFA's accounting officer has a personal responsibility for safeguarding the public funds for which they are accountable, and for ensuring regularity and propriety in the handling of these funds.
-There are similar responsibilities attaching to MCAs and the GLA.

-36. Corporations receive significant amounts of public funding from ESFA each year.
+There are similar responsibilities attaching to MCAs and the GLA. - 36.
+Corporations receive significant amounts of public funding from ESFA each year.
 Some also receive funding from MCAs or the GLA for the provision of devolved adult education.
-This framework sets out how ESFA's accounting officer, and their equivalent in the MCAs or GLA, seeks to obtain assurance over the regularity and propriety of public funds to satisfy their responsibility.

-37. MPM defines regularity as the requirement that 'resource consumption should accord with the relevant legislation, the relevant delegated authority and this document'.
+This framework sets out how ESFA's accounting officer, and their equivalent in the MCAs or GLA, seeks to obtain assurance over the regularity and propriety of public funds to satisfy their responsibility. - 37.
+MPM defines regularity as the requirement that 'resource consumption should accord with the relevant legislation, the relevant delegated authority and this document'.
 For corporations, this encompasses legislation (for example, the Further and Higher Education Act 1992 (as amended) and the Charities Act 2011), but also conditions of funding and other guidance issued by ESFA.

-38. Propriety is a related concept concerned with standards of conduct, behaviour and corporate governance.
-MPM defines propriety as the requirement that 'patterns of resource consumption should respect Parliament's intentions, conventions and control procedures'.

-39. Propriety is less prescriptively defined but includes matters such as fairness, integrity, avoiding the use of public office to achieve private gain, even-handedness in the appointment of staff, open competition in the letting of contracts and avoidance of waste and extravagance.
-There are no definitive guidelines for propriety - coming to a professional judgement, reflecting the high standard expected in organisations receiving public funding, is required.
+From 29 November 2022, this framework of regularity requirements includes those elements set out in the "Dear Accounting Officer" letter of that date and ESFA's bite size guides. - 38.
+Propriety is a related concept concerned with standards of conduct, behaviour and corporate governance.
+MPM defines propriety as the requirement that 'patterns of resource consumption should respect Parliament's intentions, conventions and control procedures'. - 39.
+Propriety is less prescriptively defined but includes matters such as fairness, integrity, avoiding the use of public office to achieve private gain, even-handedness in the appointment of staff, open competition in the letting of contracts and avoidance of waste and extravagance.
+There are no definitive guidelines for propriety coming to a professional judgement, reflecting the high standard expected in organisations receiving public funding, is required.